Skip to main content

 Use the bundled templates as your starting point.
 They reflect the current runtime API.

-Older Flare documentation referred to Twig helpers such as flare_form(...), flare_make_list(...), and direct access to flare.entries.
-That is no longer the current model.
+When upgrading to Flare v0.1 – Older Flare documentation referred to Twig helpers such as flare_form(...), flare_make_list(...), and direct access to flare.entries.
+These functions and accessors are no longer available.

 • flare is the engine injected by the content element controller